Optical spin conductivity in ultracold quantum gases: Optical spin conductivity

-{\it Optical spin conductivity}--- We consider a spin-conserved system with spin $S=1/2,1,3/2,\cdots$, to which a time-dependent perturbation generating a pure spin current is applied.
-Single-particle and interaction potentials can take arbitrary forms as long as spin is conserved~\cite{Note:Supplemental}.
+We consider a spin-conserved system with spin $S=1/2,1,3/2,\cdots$, to which a time-dependent perturbation generating a pure spin current is applied.
+Single-particle and interaction potentials can take arbitrary forms as long as spin is conserved (see Appendix~\ref{appendix:formalism} for details).
 The time-dependent perturbation has the form of

 where $f_{\beta}(t)$ provides a driving force in the direction $\beta=x,y,z$ coupled to the spin density $S_z(\r)=\sum_{(s_z,i)}s_z\delta(\r-\r_{s_z,i})$ (see Fig.~\ref{fig1}).
 Here, $\r_{s_z,i}$ is the position of the $i$th particle in the $s_z$ component with $s_z=-S,-S+1,\cdots,S$.
 The spin current operator in the Heisenberg picture is given by $\bm{J}_S(t)=\sum_{(s_z,i)}s_z\frac{d\r_{s_z,i}(t)}{dt}$.
 By the linear response theory, the optical spin conductivity $\sigma_{\alpha\beta}^{(S)}(\omega)$ with $\alpha=x,y,z$ is defined by